Paula Caligiuri

 Paula Caligiuri is an American academic, talent management specialist, psychologist, book author, and entrepreneur.
 As a Distinguished Professor of international business and strategy, she is on the faculty at D'Amore-McKim School of Business, Northeastern University.
 Her published contributions in the field of international human resource management have won academic distinctions, and been endorsed in scholarly literature and in wider professional circles.
 Among her books, Get a Life, Not a Job, Managing the Global Workforce, Cultural Agility: Building a Pipeline of Successful Global Professionals, and Build Your Cultural Agility: The Nine Competencies of Successful Global Professionals, received attention by qualified media.
 In 2023, she wrote Live for a Living: How to Create your Career Journey to Work Happier, Not Harder with Andrew Palmer (Technologist), which focuses on career development.
 She is ranked # 392 among the best business and management scientists in the US, 810 worldwide.
+Her most recent research expands her coined term cultural agility into the concept of contextual agility, a term also related to soft skills.
+She also theorized on the need to embrace complexity in order to balance the effects of innovative business disruption.

 Education

 Caligiuri earned a BA degree in Psychology from Canisius College (Buffalo, NY) in 1989.
 She attained MS and PhD degrees in Industrial/Organizational Psychology from Pennsylvania State University in 1992 and 1995, respectively.